fire774/Pieray-bot/README.md

 # Important info
 SET UP THE PIE CHART BEFORE RUNNING!
 Go into a world, open the pie chart manually with Shift+F3, and use the numbers on your keyboard to navigate into the following subsets of the pie: tick > level > entities > block entities.
 The bot cannot do this by itself because "tick" is not always the same, although the order will probably be something similar to "4, 1, 1, 3."

-The script cannot reset correctly if the world is open to LAN.
+The script cannot be run directly from a world if that world is open to LAN.
+If you do open a world to LAN, exit to the title screen and it should work fine.

 Since previous world files are not automatically deleted, if you don't have a great computer I don't recommend leaving this running for several hours at a time because world creation can become laggy and inconsistent after a few hundred resets.